Jaycode88/ecofriendlynetwork/README.md

 	- This page provides the user with a description of a product aswell as the information tags that were included on the products page
 	- Here user's can find the link to add and remove the product from their favorites
 	- Includes a quantiy selector input with the option to add the item to the bag or return to the products view
+	- For superusers only, It also displays the total amount of favorites a product has by users as well as links to edit and delete a product

 	![Product Detail](documentation/productdetail.webp)